 Important to the proof of Theorem~\ref{thm:main} is a reduction (Lemma~\ref{lem:reduction:weighted} below) with which we can restrict attention to the case that the edges of nontrivial multiplicity form an especially well-structured submultigraph.
 In fact, the reduction is also highly relevant for the fractional strong chromatic index, as we show in Section~\ref{sec:fractional reduced} (see Conjecture~\ref{conj:fractional reduced} below).

-For $k=5$, the construction in Section~\ref{sec:diabolical} is a ``very local'' obstruction in the sense that every two of its edges are incident or joined by an edge, i.e.~it has edge-diameter $2$.
-The following generalisation of~\cite[Prop.~3.3]{LoKa19} shows that any construction (asymptotically) meeting the bound of Theorem~\ref{thm:main} cannot be ``very local'' once $k>5$.
+For $k=5$, the construction in Section~\ref{sec:diabolical} is ``very local'', in the sense that \emph{every} two of its edges are incident or joined by an edge, i.e.~it has edge-diameter $2$.
+In contrast, the following generalisation of~\cite[Prop.~3.3]{LoKa19} shows that any construction (asymptotically) meeting the bound of Theorem~\ref{thm:main} cannot be ``very local'' once $k>5$.
 (Note that $k-\frac12<\frac32(k-2)$ if and only if $k>5$.)

 \begin{thm} Let $k\ge 5$.
 For any $K_k$-minor-free multigraph $G$ of maximum degree $\Delta$ such that every two of its edges are incident or joined by an edge, the strong clique number of $G$ satisfies $\omega_2'(G) \le (k - \frac12) \Delta.$ \end{thm}